 A cars brakes that utilises the anti-lock braking system is very easy to use.
 Simply exert firm and constant pressure onto the brake pedal until the vehicle has stopped.
 There is no need to pump the brake pedal.
 Remember however, the point of ABS is the ability to steer and not to stop sooner.

+It’s a good idea to test your anti-lock brakes to get a feel of what it like to stop in an emergency situation.
+Driving Standards Agency practical driving tests involve a simulated emergency stop.
 Use the method described above but ensure you choose a straight and quiet road which is clear of other traffic and pedestrians.
-The DSA emergency stop procedure tutorial offers a guide to the manoeuvre that driving examiners expect.
+The DVSA emergency stop procedure tutorial offers a guide to the manoeuvre that driving examiners expect.

 Anti-lock brakes theory test questions

-The DSA driving theory test covers a wide variety of questions, some of these related to braking and the use of anti-lock brakes.
+The DVSA driving theory test covers a wide variety of questions, some of these related to braking and the use of anti-lock brakes.
 The information contained on this page will provide you with the knowledge necessary to pass anti-lock brake questions in the theory test.
-Test your anti-lock braking theory test knowledge by answering the questions below.
+Test your knowledge by taking the anti-lock brakes theory test quiz.